Demons Are a Girl's Best Friend (song)

-"Demons Are a Girl's Best Friend" is a song by the German power metal group Powerwolf.
+"Demons Are a Girl's Best Friend" is a song by German power metal band Powerwolf.
 It was a first single released from the album The Sacrament of Sin.

 The song earned the Platinum Record award in Czech Republic.

 Background and release

 It is the first single released by Powerwolf with new material since the Blessed & Possessed album from 2015.
 It was released on 25 May 2018, for a digital download.

 It was physically released as a special edition, available only at the Masters of Rock festival.
 In this way, the band wanted to thank their Czech fans for the Golden Record they had received for Blessed & Possessed.

+On 9 June 2021, Powerwolf released a new version of the song in collaboration with Alissa White-Gluz, who provides death growls on the song, giving the song a woman's touch.

 Composition

 In contrast to other songs from the album, "Demons Are a Girl's Best Friend," gives preference to organs instead of guitars.
 The song, which has the motifs of pop melodies, is textually concerned with temptation and sin.
 Powerwolf's keyboardist Falk Maria Schlegel in an interview with metalnews.pl said that the song's topic is innocence and seduction.